COVID-19 and Your YMCA

 - Early child care and school-age staff at closed sites provided a library of resources to children and families and maintained connection and community.

-- Our swim team enjoyed virtual workouts and even a few cooking classes!
+- In those early months, our swim team enjoyed virtual workouts and even a few cooking classes!

 - Y group exercise instructors moved several classes online so we could help people stay active and healthy while at home.